decred/politeia/politeiawww/cmd/politeiawww_dataload/README.md

 configuration is required, so you should have `politeiad.conf` and `politeiawww.conf` already set up.

+When running `politeiawww_dataload` twice, the second time will fail because it can't create duplicate users.

 ## Usage

 This tool doesn't require any arguments, but you can specify the following options: